 Media & Entertainment companies in Nevada are navigating the intersection of two accelerating trends: the rapid integration of AI tools into content generation, synthetic voices, deepfakes, recommendation algorithms, and automated journalism, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you generate AI voiceovers or use algorithmic content recommendation at scale, the regulatory landscape in Nevada has concrete implications for how your business must operate today.

 Within the media & entertainment sector, AI systems commonly scrutinized by regulators include AI content generators, voice synthesis tools, deepfake creation software, recommendation algorithms, and automated content tagging systems.
-NV regulators have called out synthetic media disclosure and AI-generated voice and likeness consent as areas of elevated concern under SB 149.
+NV regulators have called out synthetic media disclosure and AI-generated voice and likeness consent as areas of elevated concern under No comprehensive AI law.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.

 The sector risk classification for Media & Entertainment is High, reflecting the reality that AI-generated media can damage reputations, spread misinformation, and violate performer rights — all of which are specifically targeted by legislation.
 AI-generated content, deepfakes, and synthetic media face strict disclosure laws.
 Tennessee ELVIS Act is model legislation.
 In Nevada, businesses that process creative works, performer contracts, audience data, and content metadata through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller media & entertainment businesses should not assume they are below the regulatory threshold.